-(Omitting the utilization correction term, the estimates rise slightly to 0.84 and 0.67 for non-durable manufacturing and non-manufacturing respectively.
+manufacturing and non-manufacturing, the estimates are 0.81 and 0.65, respectively, both displaying decreasing returns.
+(Omitting the utilization correction term, the estimates rise slightly to 0.84 and 0.67 for nondurable manufacturing and non-manufacturing, respectively.
 Thus, the two sectors exhibit decreasing returns even without utilization correction.)
-Given these estimates, the returns to scale across sectors appears to demonstrate significant heterogeneity.
+Given these estimates, the returns to scale across sectors appear to demonstrate significant heterogeneity.

 For comparison, Table 4 presents the estimates of the returns to scale for U.S. industries that are reported by Basu, Fernald, and Kimball (2002) and Basu, Fernald, and Shapiro (2001).
-Comparing Table 3 and Table 4, we see that our estimates of the returns to scale are broadly similar to the U.S. estimates, although Japanese non-manufacturing exhibits much smaller returns to scale than U.S. non-manufacturing.
+Comparing Tables 3 and 4, we see that our estimates of the returns to scale are broadly similar to the U.S. estimates, although Japanese non-manufacturing exhibits much smaller returns to scale than U.S. non-manufacturing.

 Our estimated returns to scale are also consistent with previous studies using Japanese data.
-For example, estimating translog production functions with data for Japanese manufacturing industries over the years 1955-1990, Beason and Weinstein (1996) find that durable manufacturing industries have slightly increasing returns, while non-durable manufacturing industries have decreasing returns (see Table 3 in their paper).
+For example, estimating translog production functions with data for Japanese manufacturing industries over the years 1955-90, Beason and Weinstein (1996) find that durable manufacturing industries have slightly increasing returns, while nondurable manufacturing industries have decreasing returns (see table 3 in their paper).

 We now turn to the estimates of utilization-correction parameter $\beta_i$ .
 In durable manufacturing and non-manufacturing, the estimates are positive and strongly statistically significant, both indicating the importance of the utilization adjustment.
-The estimate for non-durable manufacturing is estimated least precisely.
-However, the share of non-durable manufacturing in GDP is relatively small (9%), so the statistical insignificance of $\beta_i$ in this sector does not seem to be a major problem.
-Our empirical results are also not driven by any single industry: For example, omitting industries that look like "outliers" has little effect on our series of aggregate technology change presented below.
+The estimate for nondurable manufacturing is estimated the least precisely.
+However, the share of nondurable manufacturing in GDP is relatively small (9 percent), so the statistical insignificance of $\beta_i$ in this sector does not seem to be a major problem.
+Our empirical results are also not driven by any single industry: for example, omitting industries that look like "outliers" has little effect on our series of aggregate technology change presented below.

-4.2 Estimated Growth in Technology
+B. Estimated Growth in Technology

 Table 5 shows the annual average growth rates of the estimates of technology over various periods.
-Focusing first on the entire private economy of our primary interest, the average growth rate of technology over 1990-98 was 2.1 percent, compared to 3.0 percent for
+Focusing first on the entire private-sector economy that is our primary interest, the average growth rate of technology over 1990-98 was 2.1 percent, compared to 3.0 percent for 1973-80 and 2.3 percent for 1980-90.
+Omitting 1998 (in which a severe recession hit the economy) yields the average growth rate of 2.6 percent over the 1990s.
+Thus, we find little evidence of a significant decline in the